AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/whitepapers/acp_extensibility/acp_extensibility.md

-XDM Registry	|Manages a library of the available XDM standard schemas as well as tenant-specific schemas and extensions Catalog |	Manages the metadata for the datasets created in the tenant, data lineage, and policies associated with them Data Ingestion	| APIs and connectors to bring data into platform, either in batch or streaming fashion DULE	| Manages data usage labels for registered datasets and enforces the usage labels as data travels through Adobe Cloud Platform
+XDM Registry	|Manages a library of the available XDM standard schemas as well as tenant-specific schemas and extensions Catalog |	Manages the metadata for the datasets created in the tenant, data lineage, and policies associated with them Data Ingestion	| APIs and connectors to bring data into platform, either in batch or streaming fashion Governance	| Manages data usage labels for registered datasets and enforces the usage labels as data travels through Adobe Cloud Platform
 Data Access |	Provides access to the content of registered datasets for data export Unified Profile	| Creates a single 360-degree view of the consumer.
 The profile is populated with information provided in Adobe Cloud Platform datasets and can be consumed by any service, either using point lookups or segmentation queries.
 Unified Identity	| Every consumer can be identified in a number of different ways, ranging from anonymous identities like a cookie, to an authenticated identity like a CRM ID.
 The Identity service provides identity stitching and identity resolution.

+Some additional detail in a couple of these services:

 ### XDM Registry
 Adobe is providing a standard data model for the experience business: Experience Data Model (XDM).
 The XDM Registry operationalizes XDM and  other industry-standard schemas and customer-extended schemas.
 Working with a standard data model brings direct value to customers because they don’t have to label, transform, and match their fields for every individual operation.
 The XDM Registry also gives an overview of available vendor extensions for the various standard schemas and industry-specific use cases and verticalized solutions.
 A customer can create their own unique data model (Customer Data Model) according to their business needs ; either by creating his own schemas or by extending the available standard schemas already available in the XDM Registry.